GoogleCloudPlatform/DataflowTemplates/v1/README_GCS_Text_to_BigQuery.md

-Text Files on Cloud Storage to BigQuery Template
+Text Files on Cloud Storage to BigQuery template
 ---
-Batch pipeline.
-Reads text files stored in Cloud Storage, transforms them using a JavaScript user-defined function (UDF), and outputs the result to BigQuery.
+The Cloud Storage Text to BigQuery pipeline is a batch pipeline that allows you to read text files stored in Cloud Storage, transform them using a JavaScript User Defined Function (UDF) that you provide, and append the result to a BigQuery table.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/cloud-storage-to-bigquery) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=GCS_Text_to_BigQuery).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)